Interacting Dirac magnons in the van der Waals ferromagnet CrBr$_3$: Contrast with INS experiment

 Firstly, the single-ion anisotropy term ($-2AS$) gaps out the down band magnon spectrum at the $\Gamma$ point.
 Therefore, a negative renormalization remains valid as long as the overall energy stays positive, which holds true at lower temperatures.
 However, at higher temperatures, the self-energy correction becomes more significant, potentially resulting in a negative overall renormalized spectrum.
 In fact, the negative renormalization correction can exceed the positive anisotropic energy gap for the down band at elevated temperatures, as indicated in Fig.~\ref{fig:Fig4}(h) and through the self-consistent analysis in Fig.~\ref{fig:Fig5}(f).
 This occurrence signals a breakdown of the perturbative approximation~\cite{PhysRevB.48.3792,Kosevich1986}.
 To address this, more sophisticated methods should be employed, such as state-of-the-art quantum Monte Carlo~\cite{PhysRevLett.121.077202,PhysRevB.61.364} or matrix-product state techniques~\cite{PhysRevB.97.235155,Boris2022}.
 In principle, the negative energy down magnons for the small momentum case (i.e., long-wavelength) correspond to thermal fluctuations, which become increasingly significant as temperature rises in a ferromagnet.
 This phenomenon is well-known in perturbation theory and has been predicted in previous theoretical work by Kosevich and Chubukov~\cite{Kosevich1986}.

-One final comment is necessary, about the temperature dependence of the up band and apparent inconsistency between our second-order self-energy correction (which predicts $T^3$-dependence) and the experimental observation of $T^2$-dependence in Ref.~\cite{PhysRevLett.129.127201}.
-We note that the Hartree correction for both the band follows
+A final point concerns the temperature dependence of the upper band and an apparent inconsistency between our second-order self-energy correction (predicting $T^3$ dependence) and the $T^2$ dependence observed experimentally in Ref.~\cite{PhysRevLett.129.127201}.
+The experimental fitting in Ref.~\cite{PhysRevLett.129.127201} was performed near the M point in the BZ.
+We note that the Hartree correction for both bands exhibits approximately quadratic temperature dependence and, near the M point, its magnitude exceeds that of the second-order contributions.
+Therefore, the quadratic behavior is expected to mask the cubic corrections in the next leading order, making the observation of the subleading cubic dependence experimentally challenging. \\